Apra487/BlackBoard-AutoLogger/README.md

 ## Installation

-To use the program, we need to perform these step once
+To use the program, we need to perform these steps once

 -   Clone or download this repo.